The role of the Swiss National Bank (SNB)| Updated: |

 A governing board leads the SNB.
 This board takes decisions on the monetary policy of the country.
 For this, they assess the economy and the forecast of inflation in Switzerland.
 They do quarterly assessments.
 Currently, the board is governed by Thomas Jordan.
 This balance sheet is mostly in foreign currencies, gold and stocks.

 To enforce its monetary policies, the Swiss National bank has several tools.

 In case of turmoil, the SNB is also able to bail out banks.
 They did this during the financial crisis of 2008-2009 to bail out UBS, the largest bank of Switzerland.
-For this, they have bought 54 billion CHF of bad assets from UBS so that UBS would have enough liquidities.
+For this, they bought 54 billion CHF of bad assets from UBS so that UBS would have enough liquidities.
 After a few years, the SNB managed to sell back these assets, even making a profit.

 The SNB can also buy and sell Swiss Francs against other foreign currencies.
 This helps keep the Swiss Franc exchange rate reasonable for the Swiss economy to thrive.

-The Swiss National Bank can also use some more advanced techniques such as Quantitative Easing (QE).
+The Swiss National Bank can also use more advanced techniques such as Quantitative Easing (QE).
 QE is a technique where they would buy bonds to inject liquidity directly into the market.
 However, this is outside of the scope of this article.

 Negative Interest Rate